yixiao1/mcv-m5/README.md

           - Analysis the dataset
           - Accuracy of train and test set
           - Evaluate different techniques in the configuration file such as: crop vs. resize; division std normalization; ImageNet normalization
-          - Transfer learning to Belgium traffic signs dataset (both transfer and from scratch)
+          - Transfer learning to Belgium traffic signs dataset
           - Understand the code
 - [x] (b) Train the VGG16 network on a different dataset(KITTI)
           - Trained from scratch